-“The release of the Amazon EC2 Hpc6a instance is yet another exciting announcement from AWS that enables Maxar to continue to meet and exceed our customer requirements for Big Compute workflows – whether to accelerate the research and operations of Numerical Weather Prediction (NWP) workloads or to create the world’s best, most up to date, and accurate Digital Twin models with our Maxar Precision3D product suite.
-The Hpc6a, featuring AMD EPYC 3rd generation processors, combined with the EFA networking capability provides us a 60% performance improvement over alternatives, while also being more cost efficient.
-This enables Maxar to strategically choose among the suite of AWS HPC cluster configurations that we’ve developed to best suit our clients’ needs while maximizing flexibility and resiliency.”
+"The release of the Amazon EC2 Hpc6a instance is yet another exciting announcement from AWS that enables Maxar to continue to meet and exceed our customer requirements for Big Compute workflows—whether to accelerate the research and operations of numerical weather prediction (NWP) workloads or to create the world’s best, most up-to-date, and accurate digital twin models with our Maxar Precision3D product suite.
+The Hpc6a instances, featuring AMD EPYC 3rd Gen processors, combined with the EFA networking capability provides us a 60% performance improvement over alternatives, while also being more cost efficient.
+This enables Maxar to strategically choose among the suite of AWS HPC cluster configurations that we've developed to best suit our clients' needs while maximizing flexibility and resiliency."

-Dan Nord, SVP and Chief Product Officer at Maxar Technologies
+Dan Nord, SVP and Chief Product Officer, Maxar Technologies

-Mulyanto Poort, VP of High Performance Computing at Rescale
+Mulyanto Poort, VP of High Performance Computing, Rescale

-“Our collaboration with AWS allows us to better serve our customers with high-resolution weather prediction systems that feed analytics engines.
-We’re very excited to see the price/performance of Hpc6a and we expect this to be our go-to Amazon EC2 instance choice for HPC workloads going forward”
+"Our collaboration with AWS allows us to better serve our customers with high-resolution weather prediction systems that feed analytics engines.
+We’re very excited to see the price/performance of Hpc6a instances, and we expect this to be our go-to Amazon EC2 instance choice for HPC workloads going forward."